 Family Reunion T-shirts

-I worked with Create A Shirt to have these made and they rushed the order for me since we didn’t have any time to waste.
+You know we LOVE to make our own t-shirts.
+Here is our tutorial for how to make a custom shirt with a Cricut.
+I worked with Create A Shirt to have these made and they rushed the order for me since we didn’t have any time to make them.
 I went with v-neck tees for the ladies and crew neck for the men and kids.
 They are great quality and the whole family LOVES them!
 How many reunion t-shirts have you seen that look this good?!

 We knew that we wanted to start and end the days together, while allowing for some flexibility through the day.
 A strict schedule would never work with a group this big!
 So, we printed up a calendar with the important things on it.
 When we’d meet for breakfast and dinner, any important activities or events that we’d all need to be there for, and so on.
 The main things we wanted to highlight were a birthday party Friday night, Sunday we had a baby blessing, and Monday we took family pictures!
 We added meal and clean-up assignments to the calendar too.

 You’ll want to decide beforehand how meals will be done.
 Maybe everyone takes care of their own meals, or maybe you take turns?
 My mother-in-law decided she would provide the dinners for each night, and then each individual family took a turn being in charge of one breakfast.
 Lunches we just had leftovers or went out!
 At other reunions I’ve been to, all of the meals have been divvied up among the smaller families.
 I think this works great if you don’t want all of the responsibility to feed people to fall on just one family!
 It also allows for each family to share their favorite recipes or specialties, which I think is super fun.

 Cheap ways to feed a crowd:

 These recipes are great for feeding a lot of people on a budget.
 They’re delicious, and they are easy to adjust for any amount of family you need to feed!